KARAN-D05/High-Performace-Adder-Architectures/README.md

 **C** for algorithms where bit-level mechanics matter: explicit integer widths (`int32_t`, `int64_t`), bitwise shifts, overflow detection.
 The hardware proximity is intentional.

 **Fortran 90** for algorithms where the arithmetic structure matters: array operations, numerical accumulation, mathematical clarity.
 Fortran is the language scientific computation was built on, and it shows in how cleanly numerical algorithms read.

+## 📜License:
+- Source code, HDL, and Logisim circuit files are licensed under the MIT License.
+- Documentation, diagrams, images, and PDFs are licensed under Creative Commons Attribution 4.0 (CC BY 4.0).